Hornswoggle: Vince McMahon's illegitimate son (2007–2008)

 On the September 10 episode of Raw, the storyline involving Mr. McMahon's illegitimate son culminated with the reveal that Hornswoggle was the illegitimate son.
-Hornswoggle's feud with Noble ended on the September 28 episode of SmackDown! when Acting General Manager Vickie Guerrero forced Hornswoggle to surrender the Cruiserweight Championship (which was later abandoned), citing that his status as Mr. McMahon's son and his diminutive stature would eventually jeopardize his well-being.
+Hornswoggle's feud with Noble ended on the September 28 episode of SmackDown! when Acting General Manager Vickie Guerrero forced Hornswoggle to surrender the Cruiserweight Championship (which was later retired), citing that his status as Mr. McMahon's son and his diminutive stature would eventually jeopardize his well-being.
 Mr. McMahon began giving Hornswoggle matches against competitors that were much larger than him to show his son "tough love."
-Hornswoggle was placed into a match against The Great Khali at Survivor Series.
+Hornswoggle was placed into a match against The Great Khali at Survivor Series on November 18.
 At Survivor Series, Khali defeated Hornswoggle by disqualification when Finlay attacked Khali on Hornswoggle's behalf, turning both Hornswoggle and Finlay face.
 This was the first time that Finlay appeared together with Hornswoggle since the beginning of the Hornswoggle and Mr. McMahon storyline.
-At Armageddon, Finlay defeated Khali with the help of Hornswoggle.
+At Armageddon on December 16, Finlay defeated Khali with the help of Hornswoggle.

-On the February 18 episode of Raw, Hornswoggle had a scheduled steel cage match against his father, Mr. McMahon.
+On the February 18, 2008 episode of Raw, Hornswoggle had a scheduled steel cage match against his father, Mr. McMahon.
 During this match, Hornswoggle was whipped with a leather belt by Mr. McMahon.
 Finlay tried to get involved, but was attacked and handcuffed to the ring ropes by JBL.
 Mr. McMahon left the ring and allowed JBL to beat up Hornswoggle while an enraged Finlay watched.
 Following the attack, as a part of the storyline, WWE.com announced that Hornswoggle had suffered internal injuries, including bleeding of the brain and spinal trauma.
 On the February 25 episode of Raw, JBL claimed that Hornswoggle was not McMahon's son, but "in reality [was] the son of Finlay".
 The next week on Raw, Finlay confirmed Hornswoggle was indeed his son, then was forced to watch helplessly as JBL assaulted Hornswoggle in his hospital bed.
-Hornswoggle returned to live television at WrestleMania XXIV, accompanying Finlay to the ring for his Belfast Brawl with JBL, once interfering by hitting JBL with a kendo stick, allowing Finlay to get the shot in with the shillelagh.
+Hornswoggle returned to live television at WrestleMania XXIV on March 30, accompanying Finlay to the ring for his Belfast Brawl with JBL, once interfering by hitting JBL with a kendo stick, allowing Finlay to get the shot in with the shillelagh.
 JBL won the match by hitting Finlay with the kendo stick in the shins and following up with the Clothesline from Hell.
+Original plans, however, were then revealed by Postl during an interview with Chris Van Vliet in May 2024, that Finlay was planned to face McMahon for a championship, but plans were scrapped before the feud between the two men had ended.

 He made his in-ring return on the April 18 episode of SmackDown, defeating Matt Striker after a Tadpole Splash.
 As part of the 2008 WWE Supplemental Draft, Hornswoggle was drafted to the ECW brand along with Finlay.
-At Night of Champions, Hornswoggle and Finlay challenged John Morrison and The Miz for the WWE Tag Team Championship, but failed to win.
+At Night of Champions on June 29, Hornswoggle and Finlay challenged John Morrison and The Miz for the WWE Tag Team Championship, but failed to win.